 Last March Make It York launched York’s crowdfunding platform at the city’s historic Bedern Hall.
 They partnered with us here at Spacehive to make it as easy as possible for as many people as possible to bring their local communities to life through crowdfunding.
-Nine months later, here are the numbers behind York’s crowdfunding initiative.
+Ten months later, here are the numbers behind York’s crowdfunding initiative.

 Better Communities, Growing a Greener Britain, Barclays Life Skills and the Joseph Rowntree Foundation are four of the organisations currently supporting crowdfunding projects in York.

 - Better Communities is a new initiative from social enterprise GLL and supports projects which encourage local people to be active, learn and play together – whether organising a sporty tournament, improving a community library or creating a new sports league.
 They’re offering pledges of up to £5,000 along with skills from their staff and stuff from their centres to projects that want to do the same.

 - Growing a Greener Britain wants you to come up with great ideas to make your local green space even better!
 Their fund is available to help you bring your idea to life and make Britain’s parks, gardens, and green spaces that much better.
 If your project is popular with the crowd and meets their criteria, you could get your hands on a pledge of up to £5,000.

 - Barclays Life Skills is using Spacehive and crowdfunding to get young people running campaigns that develop skills such as marketing a project, writing press releases, creating videos, & pitching to local businesses.
 If your team includes young people between the ages of 16 and 24, you could earn a pledge of up to £500 to bring your project to life.